lemonprogis/st-joseph-career-fair/README.md

 ### Education

-Get a bachelors degree in Computer Science, Management Information Sytems, or Geographic Information Systems are usually requirements when applying for jobs.
+Getting a bachelors degree in Computer Science, Management Information Sytems, or Geographic Information Systems are usually requirements when applying for jobs.
 In addition, look for internship opportunity's to persue while in school.

 ### Salary
 Pay is fairly high for [Software Developers](https://money.usnews.com/careers/best-jobs/software-developer/salary) with the average from 2018 being $103,620.